The Financial Technology Law Review: Denmark

 iv Money laundering registration

-The fifth AMLD is partly implemented in the Danish Act on Preventive Measures against Money Laundering and Financing of Terrorism (the Money Laundering Act).37
+The Fifth AMLD is partly implemented in the Danish Act on Preventive Measures against Money Laundering and Financing of Terrorism (the Money Laundering Act).44

-Providers of crypto assets and digital asset service providers are covered by the Act38 and providers of such assets must be registered with the DFSA.
-In connection with the AML registration, members of the company's management and beneficial owners must be considered 'proper' prior to the registration with the DFSA.
+Providers of cryptoassets and digital asset services are covered by the Act45 and cryptoasset issuers must be registered with the DFSA.
+In connection with AML registration, members of the company's management and beneficial owners must be considered 'proper' prior to the registration with the DFSA.
 For this purpose, the company will be obliged to submit criminal records for both members of the board of directors and the executive board as well as the ultimate beneficial owners.

 When the company is registered, it is obliged to ensure that employees, including management, have received adequate training in the requirements of the AML Act and rules issued pursuant thereto as well as relevant data protection requirements.

 When an individual buys or sells cryptocurrency it is generally considered speculation.
 Therefore, generally, a Danish domiciled buyer or seller must also report the profit or loss to the Danish Tax Agency when selling cryptocurrency.
 In other words, tax must be paid if the cryptocurrency has been purchased for the purpose of making a profit.

 Currently no specific VAT rules or exemptions apply with regard to cryptoassets or services.
 Hence, the question of whether VAT applies shall be assessed on a case-by-case basis in the light of the harmonised rules as set out in the EU VAT Directives.
 As such, a VAT exemption may apply if a financial technology is applied or included in a VAT-exempted service such as fund administration.46